ItsAdam01/Lynx/site/content/docs/development/implementation_story.md

 - [x] Fully integrated, non-blocking alerting pipeline.
 - [x] Automated build system and cross-compilation with `Makefile`.
 - [x] Final codebase vetting and end-to-end proof-of-concept validation.
+- [x] GitHub Actions CI/CD pipeline for automated testing and releases.
+- [x] **Verified Discord and Slack compatibility for webhook alerts.**

 > "A project is never truly finished, it's just ready for its next version.
 This journey has given me the foundation I need for a career in cybersecurity." - *Signing off on the Summer 2025 roadmap.*